Master of Arts in Clinical Counseling

 Student Experience Mentor

-Angelo Lambroschino is your one-stop shop for all things Clinical Counseling related.
+Casandra Cabral-Castro is your one-stop shop for all things Clinical Counseling related.
 Financial aid, admissions, student support, you name it.
-He'll be there to help pave the way.
-Schedule a meeting or connect with him via phone, text, or email.
+She'll be there to help pave the way.
+Schedule a meeting or connect with her via phone, text, or email.

 Director of Clinical Training